Swiss voters consider streamlined citizenship for under-25s

-Swiss voters are considering two issues that will affect immigrants and foreign companies, deciding whether to make it easier for "third-generation foreigners" to get Swiss citizenship and whether to lock in competitive, low tax rates for businesses.
+Swiss voters are considering two issues that will affect immigrants and foreign companies in Switzerland, deciding whether to make it easier for "third-generation foreigners" to get Swiss citizenship and whether to lock in competitive low tax rates for businesses.

 The "simplified naturalization of third-generation immigrants" measure is expected to pass in Sunday's referendum.
 It would simplify applications for anyone under 25 whose parents and grandparents have lived in Switzerland for years.